- English & Media

-Our native assistants play a higher role at key stage 4 by providing extra support with their speaking assessments.
+Thus, our native assistants play an important role at key stage 4, by providing extra support with the students’ speaking assessments.

 Apart from being given immediate feedback on their language use by our teachers and assistants, they are levelled every half term through end of unit tests.
 We do two mock examinations a year and students need to produce spoken or written assignments at least once a week that are marked according to GCSE mark schemes.

-Students are given their own vocabulary and grammar booklet at the beginning of the year for their own personal study.
-They have a workbook that corresponds to their textbook.
+Students are given their own vocabulary grammar booklet at the beginning of the year for their own personal study.
+They have a workbook (grammar and translation) that corresponds to their textbook.
 We normally set the page that corresponds to the textbook page we are doing in lesson once a week, usually the first lesson.
 We set a writing task on the second day we see the students.